 There are 4.4 million rural and highly rural Veterans with 2.7 million enrolled in VA.

-• 44 percent earn less than $35,000 annually
+• 31% earn less than $35,000 annually

-• This older Veteran population is medically complex and more likely to be diagnosed with diabetes, obesity, high blood pressure and heart conditions that require more frequent, ongoing and costly care
+• This older Veteran population is medically complex and more likely to be diagnosed with diabetes, obesity, high blood pressure, and heart conditions that require more frequent, ongoing, and costly care

-The next generation of rural Veterans also has multiple medical and combat-related issues, which will require significant on-going access to care.
+The next generation of rural Veterans also has multiple medical and combat-related issues, which will require significant ongoing access to care.

 Rural Definition